If you have focused all your retirement planning energy on your 401(k), you may be missing a key piece of the puzzle: Social Security.

 - Consider changing employers if your salary has topped out at your current job.

-The average Social Security check this year is $1,328 for those who collect at full retirement age, according to the Social Security Administration.
+The average Social Security check for 2016 is $1,341 for those who collect at full retirement age, according to the Social Security Administration.
 But you may be able to do better — much better.
-In 2015, the maximum monthly amount paid is $2,685.50, the SSA says.
-That’s more than double the average.

 Planning ahead counts.
-Use the Social Security Retirement Estimator, even in your 40s, 50s or early 60s, to see what you’d need to do (retire later? earn more now?) to max out your eventual monthly benefit.
+Use the Social Security Retirement Estimator to see what you’d need to do — such as retire later or earn more now — to max out your eventual monthly benefit.

 6. Hold on until age 70